syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 table.HasTotalRow = True

-'Retrieve each cell and fill text content to the cell.
+'Retrieves each cell and fills text content to the cell.

 Dim cell As ICell = table(0, 0)